 The trick here is to use the subject line exclusively for the number you sent you the SMS or the number you want to send the SMS to.
 Since Zapier can use the subject as a variable we don't have to do something overly complicated to be able to tell Zapier where to send the SMS to.

 We are going to take advantage of Zapier's granular configuration capabilities to set the reply to variable in the first Zap as the email from the second Zap to be able to comfortably just hit reply to any email we receive from Zapier and get that sent as a text.
 But in order for that to work you have to either remove the RE: from the subject line manually or use a Zapier premium feature called Formatter to be able to extract the number and pass that on to the next step.
 Trying to send the subject variable with the Re: tag that gets added to any replied email will result in an invalid number.
 We'll go into the details of this later on with nice screenshots for you to follow.

 A WARNING before we proceed.
-When sending an email to be forwarded as an SMS do consider that there is a 160 character limit on SMS and if your body includes more characters it will be separated into several SMS.
+When sending an email to be forwarded as an SMS do consider that there is up to 160 character limit on SMS and if your body includes more characters it will be separated into several SMS.
 The cost for sending SMS is per each SMS or per part so if you send a big email it can multiply the cost depending on how many parts where used.
 Make sure you clear all the text from your emails when forwarding or replying so that only the main text you want to actually send is sent.

 Step by Step Guide to Setting Up Two Way SMS

 1. First create a new Zap and choose the Telnyx Zapier integration for your Trigger.
 Select Receive a Message for the trigger.